Gathering views on Waiting Times Guidance

 The Gathering Views exercise was undertaken during March and April in 6 different territorial NHS board areas in Scotland: Lanarkshire, Borders, Shetland, Grampian, Tayside and Forth Valley.
 Individual interviews took place via telephone calls, video calls and in face-to-face settings.
 The work involved gathering people's views on the proposed changes and updates to current Guidance.
 This report sets out what we heard from participants around information, communication and support needs, as well as their views on particular policies and proposed changes, including concerns and issues around them.

 A total of 38 people across Scotland took part in this exercise over a 6-week period.
-Interviews were organised through engagement offices using links through local contacts, NHS services and third sector organisations.
-A mix of participants from all demographics were sought and representation was achieved reflecting a mix of urban, rural and island community views.
+Interviews were organised through links through local contacts, NHS services and third sector organisations.
+Participants came from a mix of demographic groups and included a mix of urban, rural and island community views.

 The report summarises what people told us about the following topics: